 Preparedness for Children

-- Personal Hygiene: baby wipes, feminine products, diapers, nursing pads
+- Personal Hygiene Products: Baby wipes, diapers, nursing pads

-- Family meet-up: Pick a safe spot to meet if separated such as a local school or library
+- Family Meeting Place: Pick a safe, easily-identifiable spot to meet if separated, such as a local school or library.

-- ICE: Cell phones should have “ICE” (In Case of Emergency) programmed into their contacts
+- In Case of Emergency Contact: Cell phones should have an “ICE” (In Case of Emergency) programmed into their contacts.
+Teach children to understand what this means.

-- Contact school or day care: Ensure they know what your child is supposed to do in case of an emergency
+- Understand Childcare Emergency Plans: Ensure your child’s caregivers (school, daycare) have a plan for what your child is supposed to do in case of an emergency or severe weather incident.

-Once your family is out of harm’s way, children can still be frightened or confused.
-Here are some tips to help them feel safe again:
+Once your family is out of harm’s way, children may still be frightened or confused.
+Here are some tips to help comfort them:

-- Limit TV time: Intense media coverage of disasters can frighten young children and disturb teenagers as well.
+- Limit TV time: Intense media coverage of disasters can frighten young children.

-- Listen: Find out your child’s concerns about the situation.
+- Listen: Discuss your child’s concerns about the situation.

 - Comfort: Let them know their safety is your top priority.